awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-user.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HomeDirectoryType`  <a name="cfn-transfer-user-homedirectorytype"></a>
 The type of landing directory \(folder\) that you want your users' home directory to be when they log in to the server\.
-If you set it to `PATH`, the user will see the absolute Amazon S3 bucket or EFS paths as is in their file transfer protocol clients\.
-If you set it `LOGICAL`, you need to provide mappings in the `HomeDirectoryMappings` for how you want to make Amazon S3 or Amazon EFS paths visible to your users\.
+If you set it to `PATH`, the user will see the absolute Amazon S3 bucket or Amazon EFS path as is in their file transfer protocol clients\.
+If you set it to `LOGICAL`, you need to provide mappings in the `HomeDirectoryMappings` for how you want to make Amazon S3 or Amazon EFS paths visible to your users\.
+If `HomeDirectoryType` is `LOGICAL`, you must provide mappings, using the `HomeDirectoryMappings` parameter\.
+If, on the other hand, `HomeDirectoryType` is `PATH`, you provide an absolute path using the `HomeDirectory` parameter\.
+You cannot have both `HomeDirectory` and `HomeDirectoryMappings` in your template\.
 *Required*: No
 *Type*: String
 *Allowed values*: `LOGICAL | PATH`